jhculb/Rubiks/ReadMe.md

 vector and iterate through these (i.e. in the MiddleVertical replacement steps)?
 3. Spiral &c, may have isNotInmTempFace removed?
 4. RowCalcFormatting do you need break after return?
+5. MiddleVertical & MiddleHorizontal swap mMiddleFace & mFace roles in early lines to remove need to switch?
+6. MiddleVertical & MiddleHorizontal replacement replace only row not face?

 ## Possible bug list
 1. MiddleVertical & MiddleHorizontal use integers above mCube max size, possible